upper waypoint

 “We’re plugging ahead in these last days that we have to be able to vaccinate the uninsured as much as we can before the program actually shuts off,” Stacey said.

-The COVID vaccine that’s currently available has been around since September 2023 (and this spring, an extra shot of the vaccine formulation was recommended for people age 65 and older.)
-The new, updated COVID vaccine targeted to the latest variants is scheduled for release this fall, with Pfizer and Moderna both saying their vaccines could be ready as early as this month.
+The COVID-19 vaccine that’s currently available has been around since September 2023 (and this spring, an extra shot of the vaccine formulation was recommended for people age 65 and older.)
+The new, updated COVID-19 vaccine targeted to the latest variants is scheduled for release this fall, with Pfizer and Moderna both saying their vaccines could be ready as early as this month.

-Even though the CDC recommends that you wait two months between COVID shots, “you won’t want to get the vaccine when it comes out immediately anyway as it is meant for the expected onslaught of cases in the winter,” Chin-Hong said.
+Even though the CDC recommends waiting two months between COVID-19 shots, “you won’t want to get the vaccine when it comes out immediately anyway as it is meant for the expected onslaught of cases in the winter,” Chin-Hong said.
 “Get it too soon, and your maximal antibodies will peak before you need it.”

 “The superpower of the vaccine is to protect against serious disease, hospitalization and death,” he said.
 “And for that, even the [current] XBB.1.5 booster will perform spectacularly well.”

-Getting the current COVID vaccine now for free might also buy uninsured folks some time – and extra immunity – as public health agencies work out how to continue extending access to them, said Chin-Hong.
+Getting the current COVID-19 vaccine now for free might also buy uninsured people some time — and extra immunity — as public health agencies work out how to continue extending access to them, Chin-Hong said.

 “Uninsured people who get the vaccine now can rest assured that the vaccine will likely protect against serious disease for at least a year,” he said.
 “So even if there are problems with getting the new vaccine in the fall, I feel comfortable that many of those can take this immune system reminder to carry them through the winter reasonably well.”